sensorium/Mozzi/README.md

 # ESP8266 port
 This branch is a work-in-progress to port Mozzi to the ESP8266 architecture.

-This port is _not_ finished, yet, but basic examples work.
+The port is essentially finished, but needs more testing.

 ### sound synthesis library for Arduino